When Day Ends and Night Begins

 Rosalie, Jasper and I crawled into the small backseat of Edward's hatchback, me sandwiched between the twins.

 "Hey," Emmett said as Edward sped down the road.
 "Let's stop at Stanley's Liquor.
 We need to buy beer."

 Edward gave a slow nod before he made a left and then a right, speeding down the wet road before pulling over behind a small shop, which read Liquor in neon red lights.

 We sat for a minute while Emmett, Jasper and Edward scrutinized the pedestrians walking into the store.

 Hi, there.
 So, looking back at some of my old fics, I've realized I struggle with angst and drama.
 I really want to explore that better here and not jump the gun with all of the intimacy.
-This story deals with teenage alcohol and drug abuse; don't read if this kind of thing makes you uncomfortable.
-I wanted this story to be realistic and have the raw experiences of being young and reckless, similar to the kinds of things I did as a teenager.
+This story deals with teenage alcohol and light drug abuse (is weed really a drung though?).
+Nevertheless, don't read if this kind of thing makes you uncomfortable.
+I wanted this story to be realistic and have the raw experiences of being young teenager, similar to the kinds of things I did in high school.

 Kids, drugs and alcohol are bad for you.
 Please don't abuse those substances, or even use them if you can avoid it.
 I don't want to be the cause of any mishap.
-Like I've said, this story is mostly for fun.
-There will be some teen angst, sex, drug and alcohol abuse; but nothing too dangerous, I promise.
-There will also be some lemons in the future.
+Like I said, this story is mostly for fun.
+And please note, there will also be some lemons in the future.
+Naturally.